csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **– RBFS** (recursive best-first search) and **SMA**∗ (simplified memory-bounded A∗) are robust, optimal search algorithms that use limited amounts of memory; given enough time, they can solve problems that A∗ cannot solve because it runs out of memory.

-• The performance of heuristic search algorithms depends on the quality of the heuristic function.
-One can sometimes construct good heuristics by relaxing the problem defi- nition, by storing precomputed solution costs for subproblems in a pattern database, or by learning from experience with the problem class.
+- The performance of heuristic search algorithms depends on the quality of the heuristic function.
+One can sometimes construct good heuristics by relaxing the problem definition, by storing precomputed solution costs for subproblems in a pattern database, or by learning from experience with the problem class.

 BIBLIOGRAPHICAL AND HISTORICAL NOTES

 The topic of state-space search originated in more or less its current form in the early years of AI.
-Newell and Simon’s work on the Logic Theorist (1957) and GPS (1961) led to the estab- lishment of search algorithms as the primary weapons in the armory of 1960s AI researchers and to the establishment of problem solving as the canonical AI task.
-Work in operations research by Richard Bellman (1957) showed the importance of additive path costs in sim- plifying optimization algorithms.
+Newell and Simon’s work on the Logic Theorist (1957) and GPS (1961) led to the establishment of search algorithms as the primary weapons in the armory of 1960s AI researchers and to the establishment of problem solving as the canonical AI task.
+Work in operations research by Richard Bellman (1957) showed the importance of additive path costs in simplifying optimization algorithms.
 The text on _Automated Problem Solving_ by Nils Nilsson (1971) established the area on a solid theoretical footing.

 Most of the state-space search problems analyzed in this chapter have a long history in the literature and are less trivial than they might seem.
 The missionaries and cannibals problem used in Exercise 3.9 was analyzed in detail by Amarel (1968).
-It had been consid- ered earlier—in AI by Simon and Newell (1961) and in operations research by Bellman and Dreyfus (1962).
+It had been considered earlier—in AI by Simon and Newell (1961) and in operations research by Bellman and Dreyfus (1962).

 The 8-puzzle is a smaller cousin of the 15-puzzle, whose history is recounted at length by Slocum and Sonneveld (2006).
-It was widely believed to have been invented by the fa- mous American game designer Sam Loyd, based on his claims to that effect from 1891 on- ward (Loyd, 1959).
+It was widely believed to have been invented by the famous American game designer Sam Loyd, based on his claims to that effect from 1891 onward (Loyd, 1959).
 Actually it was invented by Noyes Chapman, a postmaster in Canastota, New York, in the mid-1870s.
 (Chapman was unable to patent his invention, as a generic patent covering sliding blocks with letters, numbers, or pictures was granted to Ernest Kinsey in 1878.)
 It quickly attracted the attention of the public and of mathematicians (Johnson and Story, 1879; Tait, 1880).
 The editors of the _American Journal of Mathematics_ stated, “The ‘15’ puzzle for the last few weeks has been prominently before the American public, and may safely be said to have engaged the attention of nine out of ten persons of both sexes and all ages and conditions of the community.”
 Ratner and Warmuth (1986) showed that the general n× n version of the 15-puzzle belongs to the class of NP-complete problems.

-The 8-queens problem was first published anonymously in the German chess maga- zine _Schach_ in 1848; it was later attributed to one Max Bezzel.
+The 8-queens problem was first published anonymously in the German chess magazine _Schach_ in 1848; it was later attributed to one Max Bezzel.
 It was republished in 1850 and at that time drew the attention of the eminent mathematician Carl Friedrich Gauss, who

 attempted to enumerate all possible solutions; initially he found only 72, but eventually he found the correct answer of 92, although Nauck published all 92 solutions first, in 1850.
 Netto (1901) generalized the problem to n queens, and Abramson and Yung (1989) found an O(n) algorithm.

 Each of the real-world search problems listed in the chapter has been the subject of a good deal of research effort.
 Methods for selecting optimal airline flights remain proprietary for the most part, but Carl de Marcken (personal communication) has shown that airline ticket pricing and restrictions have become so convoluted that the problem of selecting an optimal flight is formally _undecidable_.
-The traveling-salesperson problem is a standard combinato- rial problem in theoretical computer science (Lawler _et al._, 1992).
+The traveling-salesperson problem is a standard combinatorial problem in theoretical computer science (Lawler _et al._, 1992).
 Karp (1972) proved the TSP to be NP-hard, but effective heuristic approximation methods were developed (Lin and Kernighan, 1973).
-Arora (1998) devised a fully polynomial approximation scheme for Eu- clidean TSPs.
+Arora (1998) devised a fully polynomial approximation scheme for Euclidean TSPs.
 VLSI layout methods are surveyed by Shahookar and Mazumder (1991), and many layout optimization papers appear in VLSI journals.
 Robotic navigation and assembly problems are discussed in Chapter 25.

-Uninformed search algorithms for problem solving are a central topic of classical com- puter science (Horowitz and Sahni, 1978) and operations research (Dreyfus, 1969).
-Breadth- first search was formulated for solving mazes by Moore (1959).
+Uninformed search algorithms for problem solving are a central topic of classical computer science (Horowitz and Sahni, 1978) and operations research (Dreyfus, 1969).
+Breadthfirst search was formulated for solving mazes by Moore (1959).
 The method of **dynamic programming** (Bellman, 1957; Bellman and Dreyfus, 1962), which systematically records solutions for all subproblems of increasing lengths, can be seen as a form of breadth-first search on graphs.
 The two-point shortest-path algorithm of Dijkstra (1959) is the origin of uniform-cost search.
 These works also introduced the idea of explored and frontier sets (closed and open lists).

 A version of iterative deepening designed to make efficient use of the chess clock was first used by Slate and Atkin (1977) in the CHESS 4.5 game-playing program.
 Martelli’s algorithm B (1977) includes an iterative deepening aspect and also dominates A∗’s worst-case performance with admissible but inconsistent heuristics.
 The iterative deepening technique came to the fore in work by Korf (1985a).
 Bidirectional search, which was introduced by Pohl (1971), can also be effective in some cases.

 The use of heuristic information in problem solving appears in an early paper by Simon and Newell (1958), but the phrase “heuristic search” and the use of heuristic functions that estimate the distance to the goal came somewhat later (Newell and Ernst, 1965; Lin, 1965).
 Doran and Michie (1966) conducted extensive experimental studies of heuristic search.
-Al- though they analyzed path length and “penetrance” (the ratio of path length to the total num- ber of nodes examined so far), they appear to have ignored the information provided by the path cost g(n).
+Although they analyzed path length and “penetrance” (the ratio of path length to the total number of nodes examined so far), they appear to have ignored the information provided by the path cost g(n).
 The A∗ algorithm, incorporating the current path cost into heuristic search, was developed by Hart, Nilsson, and Raphael (1968), with some later corrections (Hart _et al._, 1972).
 Dechter and Pearl (1985) demonstrated the optimal efficiency of A∗.

 The original A∗ paper introduced the consistency condition on heuristic functions.
 The monotone condition was introduced by Pohl (1977) as a simpler replacement, but Pearl (1984) showed that the two were equivalent.

-Pohl (1977) pioneered the study of the relationship between the error in heuristic func- tions and the time complexity of A∗.
+Pohl (1977) pioneered the study of the relationship between the error in heuristic functions and the time complexity of A∗.
 Basic results were obtained for tree search with unit step

 Bibliographical and Historical Notes 111